 Nonetheless based on popular demand, we’ve finally come up with our own list of the favorites that we’ve personally visited.

-While Julie and I believe that we have a pretty extensive survey of such waterfalls (covering all major regions of the world such as North America, Latin America and the Caribbean, Europe, Africa and the Middle-East, Asia, and Oceania and the South Pacific), we recognize that this list is by no means permanent, and it’s sure to change as we continue to collect more waterfall sightings from around the world.
+Indeed, Julie and I believe that we have a pretty extensive survey of such waterfalls, but we recognize that this list can change as we continue to collect more waterfall sightings from around the world.

-And given its remote location deep in the wild and beautiful Fiordland National Park (also a World Heritage Area), we definitely had to earn our visit.
-As one of many highlights of the Milford Track – said to be one of the finest walks in the world – it sat in one of New Zealand’s most scenic spots.
+And given its remote location deep in the wild and beautiful Fiordland National Park (a UNESCO World Heritage Area), we definitely had to earn our visit.
+As one of many highlights of the Milford Track – proclaimed as one of the finest walks in the world – it sat in one of New Zealand’s most scenic spots.

 Indeed, this waterfall had a lot going for it, and we just had to make room for it on this list.

 When it came to the overall waterfalling experience, it was hard to beat this world famous attraction.

 While the rest of the waterfalls on our Top 10 List are primarily singular waterfall attractions, this one consisted of a network of countless waterfalls.

 Some of the individual waterfalls impressed us enough to stand out on their own!

 The waterfalls themselves segregated the many clear and colorful lakes that brought life to this lush and protected ecosystem.

 As Julie and I walked along its many walkways, we went under, over, and around almost all of the notable waterfalls in this network.